codevogel/svelte-db-portal/README.md

 Detailed step-by-step instructions for setting up the environment, database configuration, migrations, and running the project are provided in the `/tutorial` folder.

 Please visit the [tutorial README](/tutorial/README.md) to get started.

+(*) MySQL is used as a placeholder for MariaDB, which is (mostly) an open-source drop-in replacement for MySQL.

 ## 🤝 Contributing